stefanprodan/openfaas-flux/openfaas-operator.md

-# Introducing the OpenFaaS Kubernetes Operator
+# Getting started with OpenFaaS Kubernetes Operator

 The OpenFaaS Operator is an extension to the Kubernetes API that allows you to manage OpenFaaS functions in a declarative manner.
 The OpenFaaS Operator implements a control loop that tries to match the desired state of your